Grid project Niederwil – Obfelden

 Schedule

-Swissgrid started working on the construction project as soon as the planning corridor had been defined by the Federal Council on 31 August 2022.
-Once the construction project has been drawn up, probably in 2024, Swissgrid will submit the planning approval application with all the necessary documents to the competent approval authority (Federal Inspectorate for Heavy Current Installations, ESTI).
-This application will then be made public.
-On obtaining the legally binding planning approval decision, the line can be built, which will take about four years.
-After the commissioning of the new 380 kV line, the dismantling of the existing 220 kV line will begin.
+Once the project planning has been completed, Swissgrid is expected to submit the planning approval application with all the necessary documents to the competent approval authority (Federal Inspectorate for Heavy Current Installations, ESTI), probably at the end of 2024.
+This application will then be made public, and the parties involved in or affected by the project can inspect the dossier.
+On obtaining the legally binding planning approval decision, the line can be built, which will take about three years.
+After the commissioning of the new 380 kV line, which is likely to take place at the end of 2031, the dismantling of the existing 220 kV line will begin.
 In the event of appeals and legal proceedings, commissioning may be delayed by several years.

 Timetable for optimal project progress without court action